textanalyticsman/textanalyticsman.github.io/_posts/2019-01-16-GneratingANetworkFromText.markdown

 This post is the first one of a series that will show you how to build a network composed by entities extracted from unstructured text written in Spanish.
 The problem solved in this post is the recognition and classification of entities, which is solved through two methods Named Entities Recognition(NER) and Named
 Entities Classification (NEC).

-How does NEC and NER look like?
+How do NEC and NER look like?
 When we read a text, let us say a novel, we can recognize entities such as persons, organizations, places, etc. so NER is about automating the recognition of entities and NEC is the part that will allow the classification of entities recognized by NER.
 For example, the following picture remarks some entities recognized in a text taken from this [link](https://larepublica.pe/politica/1397419-informacion-odebrecht-servira-sancionar-corruptos)